 - Cricut Design Space™ software

 - Thankful Tree Make-it-Now project designed by Jen Goode

 - 12″ x 12″ StandardGrip Cricut® mat

 - Cardstock in fall colors – gold, yellow, red, orange

 - Paper for the tree trunk and branches

 Note: for the tree trunk and branches, because my wall is dark brown, I used a white book page paper.
-If my wall were white or neutral, I might use a brown paper.
-Use whatever you'd like to make the actual tree shape.
-Previously, I used newspaper to make the tree.
+If my walls were white or a neutral color, I might use a brown paper.
+Use whatever you'd like to create the actual tree shape.
+Previously, I used newspaper.

 You can edit the project file to cut only one or two specific leaf types or you can cut them all like I did.
 Use a variety of paper colors or use just one, it's completely up to you.
 I even used some metallic gold cardstock to add a little sparkle to my tree… of course!